IvoRe/ES32/README.md

 It is a wrapper for the S3, Amazon's Simple Storage Solution.
 It is specific for version II of the AWS SDK for PHP.

+ES3 also emulates a directory structure of S3, through a prefix.

 ###Requirements
  - [AWS SDK for PHP II](http://aws.amazon.com/sdkforphp2/)